Home → Florida Investor Selling Guide

 Let's model a Florida investor doing 10 flips per year with an average sale price of $300,000:

-Scenario Avg Sale Price Annual Listing Cost Net Revenue (10 deals)
+Scenario Avg Sale Price Annual Revenue (10 deals)

-The net revenue difference between off-market and MLS-listed properties at 10 deals is approximately $537,612 per year.
-Even after accounting for buyer's agent commissions (offered separately, typically 2.5-3%), MLS-listed investment properties consistently outperform FSBO in Florida's competitive market.
+The net revenue difference between off-market and professionally MLS-listed properties at 10 deals is approximately $540,000 per year.
+Even after accounting for buyer's agent commissions and listing costs, professionally marketed investment properties consistently outperform FSBO in Florida's competitive market.